 top of page

-Welcome to The Editing Pencil!
+Welcome to The Editing Pencil

 What can professional editing do for you?

-• Catch embarrassing typos before they make it into print or the web.
+Catch embarrassing typos before they make it into print or the web.

-• Make you sound polished and professional.
+• Make you sound polished and professional!

 A developmental editor helps the author in developing and writing the content, determining how to present it, and identifying what kinds of documentation and/or permissions may be necessary for publication.
 The developmental editor also advises the author regarding rewriting specific sections or reorganizing the text.

 The substantive editor reviews the manuscript’s organizational structure and presentation.
 In-house editors, and/or the author’s colleagues or peers may also handle this type of editing and review.
+Sometimes, the same person may provide both developmental and substantive editing.

 The copy editor’s job begins after the manuscript is finished and has been reviewed by the developmental editor and other colleagues or peers.
 The copy editor, sometimes called a line editor, handles the mechanics of editing: grammar, spelling, punctuation, and the use of a consistent style.

-For example, the copy editor verifies that you’ve defined any unusual terms or acronyms, ensures all dashes and hyphens are used correctly, and that all figures, tables, media, graphics, etc. are included and formatted consistently.
+The copy editor verifies that you’ve defined any unusual terms or acronyms, ensures all dashes and hyphens are used correctly, and that all figures, tables, media, graphics, etc. are included and formatted consistently.

 Depending on the project, the copy editor may also perform other services as requested, such as formatting and/or verifying references, checking URLs, and identifying biased language.